Thorium/thorium.github.io/FSharpAzure/2-AzureStorage/AzureStorageEng.md

     let updateDvd dvd = UpdateEntity ``Azure dvd table`` dvd let deleteDvd dvd = DeleteEntity ``Azure dvd table`` dvd

-Varsinainen Table Storage:n [kyselykieli on varsin suppea](http://msdn.microsoft.com/en-us/library/windowsazure/dd135725.aspx).
-Sen käyttöön Fog-kirjasto ei tarjoa kätevää rajapintaa, joten joudut tekemään asian suoraa Azuren omaa rajapintaa vasten: Referoi **Azure-SDK:n Microsoft.WindowsAzure.StorageClient.dll** (joka löytyy oletuksena polusta: C:\Program Files\Microsoft SDKs\Windows Azure\.NET SDK\v2.2\bin\Microsoft.WindowsAzure.StorageClient.dll ).
+The actual Table Storage [query language is very limited](http://msdn.microsoft.com/en-us/library/windowsazure/dd135725.aspx).
+Fog doesn't provide handy interface for that, so you have to use the Azure-interface directly: Add reference to **Azure-SDK's Microsoft.WindowsAzure.StorageClient.dll** (which is located by default in the path: C:\Program Files\Microsoft SDKs\Windows Azure\.NET SDK\v2.2\bin\Microsoft.WindowsAzure.StorageClient.dll ).
-Edellisen perään lisättynä, tässä mallikoodi kyselyn tekoon:
+After the previous example, you can add this to execute a query:

     [lang=fsharp]
     open Microsoft.WindowsAzure.StorageClient